How to Deploy Your Streamlit App with Heroku?

 Logged in as <xyz>

-Finally, you can deploy your application to heroku by running heroku create to create an Heroku instance.
+Finally, you can deploy your application to Heroku by running Heroku create to create a Heroku instance.

 (ml) C:\Users\Ugur\Desktop\Streamlit>heroku create your_app_name